Learning efficient backprojections across cortical hierarchies in real time: Additional information on PAL

-Training feedback weights by gradient descent on this alignment loss represents a case closely related to PAL -- for fixed input and forward weights, $\bm B_{\ell,\ell+1}$ converges such that the Jacobians matrices align, $\bm B_{\ell,\ell+1}\, \varphi'(\bm \ubreven_{\ell+1}) \, \| \, [\varphi'(\bm \ubreven_{\ell}) \, \bm W_{\ell+1,\ell} ]^T$.
-Inserting this result into the difference target propagation rule of Eq.~\eqref{eq:app_dWPP_2}, we see that the update reproduces exact backpropagation with linear activation function on the output layer.
 An analogous implementation of gradient descent on $\widehat{\mathcal{L}}$ in our setup requires making use of the noise in the output layer, and using a different kind of regularizer, i.e.~$- \alpha \, \| \bm B_{\ell, \ell+1} \widehat{\bm r}_{\ell+1} \|^2$ instead of weight decay.
 Unfortunately, this regularizer contains non-zero correlations of all noise signals up to layer $\ell+1$, and not only auto-correlations of $\bm \xi_\ell$.
 Therefore, gradient descent on a difference reconstruction loss with this regularizer does not lead to useful top-down weights, as a particular weight $\bm B_{\ell, \ell+1}$ receives contributions proportional to all weights $\bm W_{k+1,k}$ for $k=1\,\ldots\,\ell$.
 The central reason causing this issue is that our system learns to adapt all feedback weights simultaneously, which requires considering noise in all layers at all times.
 Contrary to this, in Ref.~\cite{ernoult2022towards}, feedback weights are trained sequentially with two separate phases of noise injections in different layers.
 We have therefore designed Eq.~\eqref{eq:dBPP_LDRL} as a heuristic approximation to the optimal update rule , while achieving full always-on plasticity in our system.

 Alternatively, the problem of superfluous derivatives $\varphi'$ can be addressed if the derivative of the activation w.r.t.~to the potential is available at the synapse.
 Given this information, the weight updates can be defined as